garrettbland/workhays-next/README.md

 Next.js requires Node version `12.22.0` or later.
 [Click here](https://nextjs.org/docs/getting-started#system-requirements) for more information on system requirements.

-Yarn is also required to install packages and run scripts.
-To install, run `npm install --global yarn`

 ### Installation

 Follow these steps to get Work Hays installed locally (commands documented below for Mac)